-This exciting project will, if we are successful in receiving grant funds from the NSW and Australian Governments, deliver a range of modern facilities for the Batemans Bay and Eurobodalla communities.
+This exciting project will deliver a range of modern facilities for the Batemans Bay and Eurobodalla communities.

 In August 2017 Council endorsed a concept plan (see below for details) and has now commenced the detailed design stage.
 In collaboration with the Mackay Park Sunset Committee, Council has developed a set of design principles to guide the detailed design process.
 The design principles address a range of matters, including the following:

 - high quality visual presentation to public spaces

 - equal prominence of aquatic and arts components

 - safe and comfortable spaces for people to meet